Code-Institute-Submissions/codeinstituteproject1/README.md

 The Results of this testing can be found [**here**](https://kev20006.github.io/codeinstituteproject1/Documentation-Files/Testing.html)

-To test the usablilty of the site I sent it to My Wife, My Mother and asked for peer review on the user centric design slack channel.
+To test the usability of the site I sent it to My Wife, My Mother and asked for peer review on the user centric design slack channel.
 Additionally at this stage I read through the website and looked for any spelling and grammar errors.
 (I also let my son test it, but he's only 10 months old, so his feedback wasn't that useful)

 I tested the compatibility of my site first by by emulating different devices using the Dev tools in chrome as well as using the variable responsive setting to check at different breakpoints.